-This course teaches technique of eliminating cross contamination in accordance to state rules and regulations.
-Students are introduced to special effects including the process of building and creating appliances.
-The principles of chiaroscuro relating to character analysis are researched.
-Lighting, color gel, and plots are discussed.
+This course continues intermediate principles and components of theatrical make-up including techniques of eliminating cross contamination in accordance with state rules and regulations.
+Students are introduced to basic special effects including the process of building and creating basic appliances.
+The principles of chiaroscuro relating to character analysis, lighting, color gel, and plots are researched Photo/video portfolios are created.
+High fashion photographic make-up, techniques for print/editorial, and avant-garde make-up techniques are introduced.